cegui/ceed-cpp/3rdParty/QtnProperty/README.md

 # How to build
 **Requirements:**

-1. Qt 5.2 framework or later
+1. Qt 5.9 framework or later
-2. Flex 2.6.4 and Bison 3.1.1 (for Windows can be found [here](https://github.com/lexxmark/winflexbison)) if you build QtnPEG tool
+2. Optional: Flex 2.6.4 and Bison 3.1.1 (for Windows can be found [here](https://github.com/lexxmark/winflexbison)) if you build QtnPEG tool

 **To build:**